PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 [*] Started reverse TCP handler on 10.10.182.144:4444
 ```

-Additionally after starting a handler, I staged up the `shell_to_meterpreter` post exploit module so that I could quickly migrate the process from an active php session to a longer lived session in case there was a timeout configured on the webserver.
+Additionally after starting a handler, I staged up the `shell_to_meterpreter` post-exploit module so that I could quickly migrate the process from a php worker to a longer lived process in case there was a timeout configured on the webserver.

 ```
 msf5 exploit(multi/handler) > search shell_to_meterpreter